Boeing 787 Dreamliner: Pre-flight ground testing

 On May 3, 2009, the first test 787 was moved to the flight line following extensive factory testing, including landing gear swings, systems integration verification, and a total run-through of the first flight.
 On May 4, 2009, a press report indicated a 10–15% range reduction, about 6900 nmi instead of the originally promised 7,700 to 8,200 nmi, for early aircraft that were about 8% overweight.
 Substantial redesign work was expected to correct this, which would complicate increases in production rates; Boeing stated the early 787-8s would have a range of almost 8000 nmi.
 As a result, some airlines reportedly delayed deliveries of 787s to take later planes that may be closer to the original estimates.
 Boeing expected to have the weight issues addressed by the 21st production model.

 On June 15, 2009, during the Paris Air Show, Boeing said that the 787 would make its first flight within two weeks.
-However, on June 23, 2009, the first flight was postponed due to structural reasons.
+On June 23, the first flight was postponed due to structural reasons.
 Boeing provided an updated 787 schedule on August 27, 2009, with the first flight planned to occur by the end of 2009 and deliveries to begin at the end of 2010.
 The company expected to write off US$2.5 billion because it considered the first three Dreamliners built unsellable and suitable only for flight tests.
 On October 28, 2009, Boeing selected Charleston, SC as the site for a second 787 production line, after soliciting bids from multiple states.
 On December 12, 2009, the first 787 completed high-speed taxi tests, the last major step before flight.